Susan Kuklin

 Susan Kuklin (born 1941) is an American photographer and award-winning writer.

 Kuklin was born and raised in Philadelphia, Pennsylvania, then studied theater at New York University and the Herbert Berghof School.
 After graduate school at NYU, Kuklin began studying photography.

+Career

 Her nonfiction works frequently cover controversial topics (e.g., AIDS, poverty, and transgender youth), and often blend photography with writing.

-Selected texts

-Dance!
-(1998)